Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-family-and-friends.html.markdown

 #### Catherine

 I live in England and my parents are in Northern Ireland.
 I’ve been in England for twenty years and mostly I fly back and forth.
-I have two kids, one three-year-old and the other eight months.
+I have two kids: one three-year-old and the other eight months.
 We are going back again on Sunday, and I did look at getting the ferry this time, but with young kids, they are not going to hack the long journeys.

 #### Flight Free UK